 The ability to filter very small particles is a very important specification because small particles can easily reach the deepest recesses of the lungs and, according to the U.S. EPA, may cause a wide range of extremely negative health effects, such as aggravated asthma, acute respiratory symptoms including aggravated coughing and painful or difficult breathing, eye, nose, and throat irritation, respiratory infections and chronic bronchitis, decreased lung function, shortness of breath and lung cancer.

 And for allergy sufferers, one of the most potent allergens, which is thought to be responsible for a significant percentage of allergies worldwide, is found in dust mite feces, which are generally 10 to 24 micrometers in size and even smaller when disturbed.

 To give you some idea of how small these fine particles are, a human hair is approximately 100 micrometers thick.
 HEPA filtration is designed to capture 99.97% of particles one-third of one micrometer in size.

 HEPA filtration is an important and valuable feature to have as part of your vacuum cleaner.
 So how can you be sure that you are getting true HEPA filtration?
+Read our HEPA vacuum buying guide to help you decide.
 Let's start with certified HEPA filters.

 The HEPA Filtration Specification